gksdusql94/Entitiy_GoogleAmazon/README.md

     ```bash
     python entity_resolution.py
     ```
+## Result:

+The entity resolution system successfully identified matching products with a high degree of precision and recall, optimizing the product matching process for real-world e-commerce scenarios.

+Implemented an entity resolution system using PySpark to match over 3,000 Google and 1,300 Amazon products, utilizing cosine similarity on TF-IDF vectors to identify duplicate entities.
+-	Computed cosine similarity for 2,441,100 product pairs, performing efficient entity resolution on datasets.
+-	Achieved Precision of 0.26, Recall of 0.52, and an F1 Score of 0.34, demonstrating effective duplicate product identification.
+-	Successfully identified 146 duplicate product pairs by comparing them with the gold standard dataset.

 ## Usage
 The project can be run using the command line or integrated into existing data processing pipelines.
 The core functionality is wrapped in the `entity_resolution.py` script.